Jonesy22/Perro/docs/Scrum_Report_Sprint_5.md

 ## __Member tasks:__
 Kyler: Team management page.
 Ensuring that a user in the team can view their own team, and that it works as intended.

 Matthew: Backend server management.
-Making sure the Google Login feature is working as intended and that the user in the back end can
+Making sure the Google Login feature is working as intended and working on the routes.

-Daniel:
+Daniel: Graph tool tip.
+Hovering over a point in the line which marks a task, will pull up information from that task, or from that commit.
+Handling edge cases where a commit and estimate are plotted at the same point.

 Trevor: